Zylann/SML/README.md

 		]
 	}

-Note: the texture property carries more info than its JSON version
+Notes: the texture property carries more info than its JSON version

 Minified versions: